ritheesh4/learn-html-css/README.md

 # CSS POSITIONING

 ## Why should we learn CSS positioning?

  - Positioning allows you to take elements out of the normal document layout flow, and make them behave differently; for example
       sitting on top of one another, or always remaining in the same place inside the browser viewpor

-     - In this section, we are going to explore
+ - In this section, we are going to explor
-      - Box model (When laying out a document, the browser's rendering engine represents each element as a rectangular box according to the standard CSS basic box model.)
+ - Box model (When laying out a document, the browser's rendering engine represents each element as a rectangular box according
+   to the standard CSS basic box model.)
  - Normal document flow (Document flow is the arrangement of page elements, as defined by CSS positioning statements, and the order of HTML elements)
-      - Floats (The float CSS property places an element on the left or right side of its container, allowing text and inline element s to wrap around it.)
+ - Floats (The float CSS property places an element on the left or right side of its container, allowing text and inline elements to wrap around it.)
-      - Position property  (The position property specifies the type of positioning method used for an element (static, relative, absolute, fixed, or sticky).)
+ - Position property  (The position property specifies the type of positioning method used for an element (static, relative, absolute, fixed, or sticky).
  - Stacking order and Z-index (The z-index property specifies the stack order of an element.
 An element with greater stack order is always in front of an element with a lower stack order)
  - Overflowing Content (The overflow property specifies what should happen if content overflows an element's box.
 This property specifies whether to clip content or to add scrollbars when an element's content is too big to fit in a specified area.)
  - Text columns (The column-count property specifies the number of columns an element should be divided into.)